Family Herbalist Program Fall 2023

 In 1999 she took her love of plants to Oakland, California where she worked with inner-city elementary students and teachers, learning and teaching about violence prevention and anger management through physical education and body awareness.
 She explored working with food, exercise, breathing, and communication skills.
 She continued to study plants and their medicine by sharing with friends.

 In 2006 she moved to Florida to find a slower pace in life.
 Though her love of teaching hasn’t waned, she took the opportunity to focus on deepening her plant knowledge in a more intentional way with herb walks with Emily Ruff.
-Since then she has found inspiration from teachers like Phyllis Light, Rosemary Gladstar, David Winston to name a few and mostly Emily Ruff.
+Since then she has found inspiration from teachers like Phyllis Light, Rosemary Gladstar, David Winston to name a few, completing the Community Herbalist Program with Emily Ruff.
 She continues her passion for helping people find peace by sharing her knowledge with whoever will listen.
 She enjoys working with friends, family, and strangers seeking a more holistic way to be healthy.

 These days she can be found hiking on trails, tending her garden, creating something good for you in her kitchen, teaching in her community about plant medicine, and learning from her nine-year-old herbalist and his friends.